code-pushup/cli/packages/cli/README.md

 </details>

 The first thing we should think about is how to get the raw data.
-With the lighthouse CLI it is ease as it already provides a report file in `json` format containing a set of audits.
+With the Lighthouse CLI it is easy as it already provides a report file in `json` format containing a set of audits.

 The lighthouse CLI can be executed like this: `npx lighthouse https://example.com`
 You should see console output of the audits created by the CLI.